-- Students qualify for the program if they have achieved an overall GPA of 3.40 in all coursework prior to application for the program.
+- Students qualify for application to the program if they have achieved an overall GPA of 3.40 in all coursework prior to application to the program.

 - The student must complete all 30 credits required for the regular major, including the Majors’ Seminar, RELG 4500.

 - The thesis should be 30–50 pages in length.
-Final copies must be submitted to the faculty advisor and the second reader no later than May 1st for Spring graduation or August graduation, and December 1st for December graduation.
-A final copy must also be deposited in the department archives by submitting it to the Religious Studies Office in 323 Gibson Hall.
+Final copies must be submitted to the faculty advisor and the second reader no later than May 1st for Spring graduation or August graduation.
+If you are planning a December graduation, please get in touch with the DUP as soon as possible to develop an alternative schedule.
+A final copy must also be deposited in the department archives by submitting it to the Director of Undergraduate Programs.

 Students with any questions about the Distinguished Major Program are encouraged to reach out to the Director of Undergraduate Programs for the department, Noah Salomon, or to one our department's Undergraduate Peer Advisors.